pQbas/pqbas.github.io/README.md

 - Deploy the IoT platform based on NodeJS to manage the transplanting process of seedlings in a local and cloud environment.

-**Research Assistant.
-Robotic system for efficient and continuous quality control of the growth of industrial nursery seedlings in the La Libertad region of Peru (_March 2021 - August 2023_)**
+**Robotic system for efficient and continuous quality control of the growth of industrial nursery seedlings in the La Libertad region of Peru (_March 2021 - August 2023_)**

 - Learned and summarized the studies of object detection/segmentation and object tracking techniques with deep learning, also classification with convolutional networks.
 - Implement techniques researched and compared to find the best one according to precision, inference time and computing resource consuming.